oakedcorn/node-red-nodes/io/emoncms/README.md

 ### Emoncms In:

 Fetches last emoncms feed value, returns a numerical value.
+Optionally, a JSON object can be returned containing the last timestamp and value.